CaptainCrowbar/unicorn-lib/unicorn/string.md

 one that takes the subject string by `const` reference and returns the modified string, and one that takes it by non-`const` reference and modifies it in place.
-Usually the in-place version has a name ending with `_in` to distinguish them, since in many cases they have identical argument lists apart from the `const` vs non-`const` argument, and therefore would not be reliably distinguished by overload resolution if they had the same name.
+Usually the in-place version has a name ending with `_in` to distinguish them, since in most cases they have identical argument lists apart from the `const` vs non-`const` argument, and therefore would not be reliably distinguished by overload resolution if they had the same name.